Team4159/commands-v3-backport/README.md

 6. Ensure that `CommandScheduler` is replaced with the new `Scheduler`
    - This primarily means replacing every instance of `CommandScheduler.getInstance()` with `Scheduler.getDefault()` inside `Robot.java`
 7. Make sure to build the project
-8. You might have to restart the language server or your code editor
+8. You might have to clear your language server's cache and restart it

 ## Usage